dokku/dokku/docs/deployment/schedulers/k3s.md

 dokku registry:set --global push-on-release true
 ```

 As routing is handled by traefik managed on the k3s plugin, set the proxy plugin to `k3s` as well.
-This implements a traefik-plugin compatible layer, allowing users to otherwise interact with the `traefik` plugin as expected.

 ```shell
 dokku proxy:set --global k3s